adolfoalvarez/adolfoalvarez.github.com/_posts/2014-09-07-plumbers-chains-and-famous-painters-the-history-of-the-pipe-operator-in-r.md

 ## [1] 0.8302
   {% endhighlight %}

-Pipes in R are here to stay and they change completely the way how we code in R, making it more simple and readable.
+Pipes in R are here to stay and change completely the way how we code in R, making it more simple and readable.
 Simple and readable means that our daily work in R will be more easy and also it can encourage new people to use our favourite language.
 Have you tried R piping?